lLeshii/LabmanApp/README.md

   * ### You can edit the information about the group.
 To do this, hold down the group list item.
 You will see a dialog box with the editor of the selected group, where you can change the name of the group, the number of laboratory, control work and tests.
   ![photo_5348111539636387946_y](https://user-images.githubusercontent.com/78792353/195452958-44583c75-12af-4204-943a-c00a04ca9ec7.jpg)

-  * ### You can delete a group by clicking on the light red button on the right side of the group list item.A dialog box will appear to confirm the deletion.
+  * ### You can delete a group by clicking on the light red button on the right side of the group list item.
+A dialog box will appear to confirm the deletion.
   ![photo_5348111539636387957_y (1)](https://user-images.githubusercontent.com/78792353/195453153-ef0f3ce4-9f29-4a34-a455-54aadfd3ff78.jpg)
   ![photo_5348111539636387944_y (1)](https://user-images.githubusercontent.com/78792353/195453274-c5f099cd-405d-4c88-9b09-3736162fcf33.jpg)